kubeshop/testkube/docs/dashboard.md

       - demo.testkube.io
       secretName: testkube-demo-cert-secret
 ```

-it uses automaticaly generated certificates using Let'sencrypt and cert-manager, but it can be configured for any particular case.
-Full values file example can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml).
+Certificates are automatically generated using encrypt and cert-manager, but can be configured for any particular case.
+A full values file example can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml).

-If there is no need of TLS enabled just omit TLS configuration part.
+If there is no need for TLS (Transport Layer Security) to be enabled, omit the TLS configuration.

-> Though we highly discourage working in non-safe environment which is exposed without usage of TLS-based connection.
-Please do so only in private internal environemnt for testing or development purposes only.
+> We highly discourage working in non-safe environment which is exposed without the use of a TLS-based connection.
+Please do so in a private internal environment for testing or development purposes only.

-To specify some specific values to the ingress annotations, Helm "--set" option can be used to pass needed annotations e.g.
+To pass specific values to the Ingress annotations, the Helm "--set" option can be used:

 ```sh
 helm install testkube kubeshop/testkube --set testkube-dashboard.enabled="true" --set testkube-dashboard.ingress.enabled="true" --set api-server.ingress.enabled="true" --set api-server.ingress.annotations.kubernetes\\.io/ingress\\.class="anything_needed"
 ```

-It is a better approach to configure a values file with the ingress custom values and call it like:
+A better approach is to configure and call a values file with the Ingress custom values:

 ```sh
 helm install testkube kubeshop/testkube --values https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml